 - Insurance and potential notifications

-- Most cyber liability policies have a notification requirement, even if you don’t plan to file a claim.
+- The majority of cyber liability policies have a notification requirement, even if you don’t plan to file a claim.

 - Insurance companies will want to be involved in any investigation and remediation and have their own processes you will need to follow, which can sometimes cause extended outages and delays in bringing operations back online.
 Forensics teams need access to the compromised system(s) to fully assess damage and allow the insurance carrier to validate the claim.
 This can lead to expensive disaster recovery options depending on how deep the attack was.